 Child and Adult Care Food Program

-To start, download, fill out and send back the CACFP New Applicant Intake Form.
+- To begin the application process, please complete and return the CACFP New Applicant Intake Form.

-Licensed family child care home providers can join CACFP through a sponsoring organization.
+- Licensed family child care home providers can participate in the CACFP through a sponsoring organization.

 CHEARS is the Colorado Healthy Eating Application and Reimbursement System.

 Sign up for one of our free training classes.
 Watch videos and learn more.

 Check out our new Quick Bites training videos covering everything from food safety to time management.

 Find new information on meal pattern requirements.
 They are now better matched with the Dietary Guidelines for Americans.

 A School Food Authority (SFA) is the administering unit for the operation of a school feeding program, such as NSLP or SFSP.
 The application process for an SFA has streamlined requirements.